Successful lithium production Vulcan Plants.

 • LEOP is delivering production efficiency that is in line with expectations.

-• Once Phase One commercial production commences, it is estimated that Vulcan’s integrated renewable energy and ZERO CARBON LITHIUM™ business will produce enough lithium for approximately 500,000 EVs.
+• Once Lionheart commercial production commences, it is estimated that Vulcan’s integrated lithium and renewable energy business will produce enough lithium for approximately 500,000 EVs.

 Find a video of LEOP’s start of production >here